leandroarndt/Google-Earth-Decoder-optimisation-tools/README.md

 ### 7.4) Usage

-Open Blender**in administrator mode**.
-Go in the Scripting view, then click on the Open icon, and choose the clean_package_files python script.
+Copy "clean package files.py" to the folder of your choice.
+If using Blender, go in the Scripting view, then click on the Open icon, and choose the copied python script.
 When the configuration is done, open the Blender system console Window (Window => Toggle System Console).
 Then, run the script.
+If using common Python 3 interpreter, edit the copied file and run it.

 ### 7.5) Process